Paulms/ConservationLawsAlgorithms/README.md

 An extra term **P** similar to **F** could be added to account for the Diffusion in the second case.

-The time integration of the semi discrete form is performed with methods like strong stability preserving Runge-Kutta.
+The time integration of the semi discrete form is performed with Runge Kutta methods.

 ## Features
 ### Mesh: